 Executive Producer of Mission Network News

 Ruth began a career in media in 1985 with her first paid print news story.
-She went on to work for an NBC affiliate in Toledo, then on to radio as an announcer at WCDR in Cedarville, Ohio.
+She went on to work for an NBC affiliate in Toledo, then as an announcer at WCDR in Cedarville, Ohio.

 In 1990, she worked for the LeSEA Broadcasting Network in FM and shortwave radio and television.
-That was followed by a five-year stint behind the news desk at WUFN in Albion, Michigan until 1996 and then Mission Network News in 1997.
+That was followed by a five-year stint behind the news desk at WUFN in Albion, Michigan.
+Ruth joined Mission Network News in 1997.

-Today, Ruth still handles the overall sound and feel of MNN as they use radio and
+Today, Ruth handles the overall sound and feel of MNN as they use radio and

 Ruth and her husband, Warren, live in Norton Shores, MI.
 In her spare time, Ruth coaches a high school cross country and track team, is a masters sprinter and sings tenor.
 Her husband plays a mean jazz guitar and they have three adult children who have flown the coop.

 Dave is known for his love for people, Chicago sports teams, anything barbecue, and hanging out with his family!
 Dave served for nearly 30 years with New Tribes Mission – a global church planting ministry that focuses on unreached and unengaged people groups without access to the Gospel.
 He has served in various leadership roles as Int’l Mobilizer, President of a Training Center, Director of Development, Mobilizer, and Mentor to new cross cultural missionaries.